kachick/wait-other-jobs/README.md

   retry-method: 'exponential_backoff' # default 'equal_intervals'
   early-exit: 'false' # default 'true'
   # lists should be given with JSON formatted array, do not specify both wait-list and skip-list
-  # Each items should have "workflowFile" field and they can optinaly have "jobName" field
+  #   - Each items should have "workflowFile" field and they can optinaly have "jobName" field
-  # If no jobName is specified, all of jobs in the workflow will be targeted
+  #   - If no jobName is specified, all of jobs in the workflow will be targeted
+  # list-based mode requires `contents: read` permission in addition to `checks: read` and `actions: read`
   wait-list: |
     [
       {